 This strawberry pie is so festive for the May long weekend, and also for Canada Day and 4th of July.

 Since we live in White Rock, we are right on the border of Washington State.
 We can take in the celebrations for both national holidays.

 The kids absolutely love getting double-duty fireworks in the summer.
 Me… I’m not the biggest fan of fireworks.
-I liken myself to animals that are very sensitive to the sounds.
-Nice to look at, not nice to hear.
-At least not too close!
+I liken myself to animals that are very sensitive to sounds. 🤓

-What we all enjoy this time of year, however, is this Raw Strawberry Pie.
+What we all do enjoy this time of year, however, is this Vegan Raw Strawberry Pie.